-Florida restaurants require certain insurance coverage that is not available with a typical general liability insurance policy.
-Our specialty insurance partners build their policies around the Florida restaurant industry.
+Florida restaurants require certain insurance coverages that are not available on a typical general liability insurance policy.
+Our Florida insurance partners build their insurance policies around the Florida restaurant industry.

 HOW DO I SHOP FOR FLORIDA RESTAURANT INSURANCE?